-Contributions to ITAXS should range from 10,000 to 15,000 words and be accompanied by a short abstract of 1,000-1,200 characters (including spaces).
-Authors are encouraged to use footnotes only where strictly necessary and exclusively for the purpose of acknowledging sources.
-Care should be taken to avoid using footnotes to convey side arguments or digressions, as well as purely bibliographical footnotes.
+Contributions to ITAXS should range from 10,000 to 18,000 words and be accompanied by a short abstract of 1,000-1,200 characters (including spaces).
+Authors should use footnotes only when absolutely necessary and solely to acknowledge sources.
+Footnotes that are purely bibliographical or intended solely to convey side arguments or digressions should be avoided.